EthanHeilman/ethanheilman.github.io/x/34/post.md

 [^9]: "[Gutberlet] had responded by seizing upon Cantor's Mathematical work to argue that it provided clear evidence that the human mind could contemplate the actual infinite.
 Moreover, it if did so, it would get closer to the true nature of the divine.
 The collection of divine thoughts in the mind of an unchanging, he argument must comprise a complete and infinite set.
 This was for him evidence that Cantor's infinites actually existed, and to deny it would require you to give up the infinite and absolute mind of God." -  [The Infinite Book: A Short Guide to the Boundless, Timeless and Endless - The Madness of Georg Cantor (2006) by John D. Barrow](https://uvatoc.github.io/docs/madness-of-cantor.pdf)

 [^10]: I always find the argument about the God of the gaps self-defeating because the more knowledge about reality we gain the greater the number and size of gaps.
-That gaps aren't shrinking and ince you add Godel to the picture, this problem gets worse.
-I don't know what sort of conclusion to draw from all of this.
-This is somewhat of strange essay and not the sort of thing I typically write.
-Versions of this sat on my hard drive for the last few years.
+That gaps aren't shrinking and once you add Godel to the picture, they seemt to grow quite a bit.

 [^12]: "Fruchtbaren Begriffsbildungen und Schlußweisen wollen wir, wo immer nur die geringste Aussicht sich bietet, sorgfältig nachspüren und sie pflegen, stützen und gebrauchsfähig machen.
 Aus dem Paradies, das Cantor uns geschaffen, soll uns niemand vertreiben können." - Hilbert, David (1926), ["Über das Unendliche", Mathematische Annalen, 95 (1): 161–190 ](https://gdz.sub.uni-goettingen.de/id/PPN235181684_0095?tify=%7B%22pages%22:%5B174%5D%7D)

-[^13]: from Gesammelte Abhandlungen mathematischen und philosophischen Inhalts, Georg Cantor, ed by Ernst Zermelo, Springer-Verlag, 2013, translation by Gabriele Chaitkin in [On the Theory of the Transfinite](https://jamesrmeyer.com/infinite/cantor-religion-transfinite).
+[^13]:  "The Transfinite with its abundance of formations and forms, points with necessity to an Absolute, to the “truly Infinite”, to whose Magnitude nothing can be added or subtracted and which therefore is to be seen quantitatively as absolute Maximum.
+The latter exceeds, so to speak, the human power of comprehension and eludes particularly mathematical determination; whereas the Transfinite not only fills the vast field of the possible in God’s knowledge, but also offers a rich, constantly increasing field of ideal inquiry and attains reality and existence, I am convinced, also in the world of the created, up to a certain degree and in different relations, to bring the Magnificence of the Creator, following His absolute free decree, to greater expression than could have occurred through a merely "finite world"."  - from a letter written by Georg Cantor to A. Eulenberg (Feb.
+28, 1886) from Gesammelte Abhandlungen mathematischen und philosophischen Inhalts, Georg Cantor, ed by Ernst Zermelo, Springer-Verlag, 2013, translation by Gabriele Chaitkin in [On the Theory of the Transfinite](https://jamesrmeyer.com/infinite/cantor-religion-transfinite).

 [^14]: This quote always reminded me of [Godel's Incompleteness Theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems)

+[^15]: Both [Agrippa](https://en.wikipedia.org/wiki/Camillo_Agrippa) and Descartes were Swordman and Mathematicians with a passion for Geometry.
+Unlike Agrippa, Descartes did not leaving any written on the art of combat with a sword.
+If he had because he would have namechecked in the Princess Bride.
+They are unlikely to have met since Descartes was around four years old when Agrippa died. <br><br>
+A paper by Kevin Delapp [Philosophical Duelism: Fencing in Early Modern Thought (2018)](https://www.pdcnet.org/jems/content/jems_2018_0007_0002_0031_0054) in the Journal of Early Modern Studies looks at influence of fencing on the development of early modern philosophers including Descartes.
+It is behind a paywall so I have not read it.